martindiphoorn/NextNote/4_running_outside_of_docker-compose.md

 private API_URL = environment.api_endpoint + '/notes';
 ```

-Do the same for the group.service.ts, but let it end on '/groups' instead of '/notes'.
+Do the same for the `group-api.service.ts`, but let it end on '/groups' instead of '/notes'.

 After this we can build the frontend with an production profile: